choice-open/design-system/packages/core/app/styles/README.md

 # Tailwind CSS Theme System

-The core theming system for the ChoiceForm Design System, implementing a sophisticated Figma-inspired color system with automatic dark mode support and comprehensive design tokens.
+The core theming system for the ChoiceForm Design System, implementing a sophisticated desktop-optimized color system with automatic dark mode support and comprehensive design tokens.

 ## Import